Cross Attention-guided Dense Network for Images Fusion: Experiments

-In this section, we take an ablation study which is conducted on infrared and visible images fusion experiment as an example.
-Compared with dilated residual dense block(DRDB) and original densenet without cross attention-guided module.
-As shown in Table~\ref{table6}, the bold black font in italic represents the best value.
-It is evident that for the reconstructed fusion image, the proposed method can effect modelling the spatial correspondence, and the DRDB module can obtain sufficient information from the reconstructed image based on a multi-illusion image by use dilated convolution to obtain a larger receptive field to generate illusion and details. \\ As shown in Figure~\ref{fig10}, we visualize the cross attention maps obtained by each cross-attention module.
-Taking infrared and visible image fusion task as an example, we can infer from the figure that the fusion image background, detail information, and significance features obtained by each attention module are enhanced.
+As shown in Figure~\ref{fig9}, we visualize the cross-attention maps obtained by each cross-attention module.
+Taking the infrared and visible image fusion task as an example, we can infer from the figure that the fusion image background, detail information, and significance features obtained by each attention module are enhanced.
 It shows that the cross attention-guided is effective for the extraction of spatial correspondence feature information from source images.